dcgtc/dgrants/CONTRIBUTING.md

 Similarly, components often follow a naming convention where the first part of the component name describes the parent component, and the second part describes the child and its specific functionality.
 Be sure to follow this naming convention as appropriate.

+### CSS Approach

+All styling is done using [Tailwind](https://tailwindcss.com/docs) classes, and the frontend's customizations for tailwind such as custom colors and fonts can be found in `tailwind.config.js`.
+Custom classes that are built on existing Tailwind classes can be found in `app/src/index.css`.

+When styling components, avoid `style` tags, and use tailwind classes or the custom classes from `index.css` instead.
+If required, you can create new classes in the `index.css` file using Tailwind's `@apply` functionality, and this is preferred over creating local styles within a component.
+Defining classes in `index.css` makes it easier to discover and reuse existing classes, whereas classes defined in and scoped to a component may be hard to find and result in conflicting definitions that may be tricky to debug.

 ### Other Notes